2018–19 South West Peninsula League

 The 2018–19 South West Peninsula League season was the twelfth in the history of the South West Peninsula League, a football competition in England, that feeds the Premier Division of the Western Football League.
-The league had been formed in 2007 from the merger of the Devon County League and the South Western League, and is restricted to clubs based in Cornwall and Devon.
-The Premier Division of the South West Peninsula League is on the same level of the National League System as the Western League Division One (Step 6).
+The league was formed in 2007 from the merger of the Devon County League and the South Western League, and is restricted to clubs based in Cornwall and Devon.
+The Premier Division of the South West Peninsula League is on the same level as the National League System as the Western League Division One (Step 6).

 The constitution was announced on 25 May 2018.
 At the end of this season, significant restructuring of the league was to take place.
 With this in mind, it was decided not to transfer clubs between Division One East and Division One West just for one season, solely in order to balance the numbers in each division for this season.

 For 2019–20, the league will consist of two Step 6 divisions of twenty clubs each.
 These two divisions will be made up of the 2018–19 Step 6 (Premier Division) clubs, plus others promoted from Step 7 and below.
 There will be two new Step 7 leagues below the South West Peninsula League in 2019–20, the Devon League and the St Piran League.